eventhero/cape.eventhero.io/README.md

 ```
 - Install gulp globally `npm install gulp -g`
 - Install modules `npm install`

+## Development

-- Develop by starting `gulp`
-    - This will open browser and "watch" for changes and recompile
+- Develop by starting `gulp`.
+This will open browser and "watch" for changes and recompile/reload files live.

+## Release

+- Bump the version in package.json
+- `gulp build` and commit the built version of assets to git
+- `git push heroku master`